Izzat (1968 film): Production

 Izzat was the South Indian actress Jayalalithaa's first and only Hindi film in a full-fledged role, and second Hindi film overall, following a three-minute appearance in Man-Mauji (1962).

-Music
+Music and soundtrack

-The film score is composed by the musical duo Laxmikant Pyarelal.
-The lyrics were written by Sahir Ludhianvi.
-Mohammed Rafi was used as Dharmendra's voice and Manna Dey was used as Mehmood's voice.
+The lyrics were penned by Sahir Ludhianvi and the music was composed by Laxmikant–Pyarelal.

+Mohammed Rafi's voice was used for Dharmendra and Manna Dey's voice was used for Mehmood in the songs.